 Gemma Murphy from Kilnamanagh, Tallaght in Dublin 24, attended the SBIR launch with her baby son, Alex.
 Gemma developed gestational diabetes during her pregnancy.
 She said: ‘‘This is a great initiative.
 I would really welcome any innovation that would help to reduce the risk of women developing Type 2 diabetes following gestational diabetes.
 I developed gestational diabetes when I was pregnant in 2017 and I know now that I’m at an increased risk of developing diabetes.
 So any innovation that would reduce this risk for pregnant women would be really welcome.’’

 The SBIR challenge is now live on e-Tenders website.
-Interested?
-Join us in Galway on 5th Feb, for the briefing event.
-Places are limited.
-Register here
+We had a briefing event in Galway on February 5th, 2019.

 Please note this SBIR briefing event was streamed live via Skype.
 If you could not attend in person, and would like to view the meeting via Skype, please email firstname.lastname@example.org more information.